Exposed circuits, linear quotients, and chordal clutters: Applications: Simon's conjecture and higher chordality

 \begin{defn} A shellable complex $\Delta$ is said to be \defi{extendably shellable} if any shelling of a subcomplex of $\Delta$ can be extended to a shelling of $\Delta$. \end{defn}

-Here a subcomplex of $\Delta$ is a simplicial complex $\Gamma$ on the same vertex set, whose set of facets consists of a subset of the facets of $\Delta$.
+Here a subcomplex of $\Delta$ is a simplicial complex $\Gamma$ on the same vertex set as $\Delta$, whose set of facets consists of a subset of the facets of $\Delta$.
 Ziegler \cite{Zie} has shown that there exist simple and simplicial polytopes whose boundary complexes are not extendably shellable.
 Simon \cite{Sim} has conjectured that every $k$-skeleton of a simplex is extendably shellable.
-Our interpretation of results of \cite{CulGurSti} leads to a proof of the conjecture in some special cases, also leads to generalizations.
-Recall that if $\Delta$ is pure $k$-dimensional simplicial complex $\Delta$ with shelling order of its facets $(F_1, F_2, \dots, F_{f_k})$, the \defi{restricted set} of the facet $F_i$ is the set of $(k-1)$ dimensional faces in the intersection of the facet $F_i$ with the subcomplex $F_1 \cup F_2 \cup \cdots \cup F_{i-1}$.
+Our interpretation of results of \cite{CulGurSti} provides a proof of the conjecture in some special cases, and also leads to generalizations.